avaneev/prvhash/README.md

 difference between the "ideal" and "production" functions.
 This equality is further strengthened when 64-bit state variables are used (larger state variables have better shuffling statistics).

+This variant of the core hash function offers the best possible statistical quality of random number generation.

 ## The Stalled State of the Hash Function ##